danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 ---
 title: "What's New in ClickHouse 21.10"
-description: "User-defined functions (UDFs), materialized columns, positional arguments, the **Executable** table engine, and more."
+description: "Materialized columns, positional arguments, the **Executable** table engine, and more."
 lead: ""
 date:
 lastmod: